SecurityAttributes/SecurityPosture/By_Example/Scenario_07.md

 ## Scenario 7 - Active Attack, no known material consequences foreseen

-One of the corporate subsidiaries of Amalgamated Example Company is a manufacturer of seat belt webbing for the automotive industry.
+One of the corporate subsidiaries of Amalgamated Example Company is a manufacturer of seat belt webbing for the automotive industry, SitTight.Amalgamated.Example.com.
 The Auto-ISAC delivered STIX objects very similar to those in previous examples.
 In this scenario,